jan-swiecki/sublime-text-2-save-and-compile/README.md

 When you save coco file the output view will appear only on compile error.

 And keep in mind that I'm no Python guru!

+If you want to add new compiler make Pull request or put your request [here](https://github.com/jan-swiecki/sublime-text-2-save-and-compile/issues).